 InVision supplies us with about 75% of the content experience, and our collective imagination fills in the other 25% until we move into Development!

-How to use InVision:
+How to use InVision in a Design Process:

-- View wireframe and design mockups
+- View wireframes, design mockups and prototypes

 - Leave comments, questions, or other feedback directly on the mockups.